jruels/openshift-admin/labs/openshift-deploy/index.md

 ### SSH key pair creation

-**The SSH key pair has been created for you in this lab environment.** The following instructions are for your reference.

-During the single node installation, we will need to supply an SSH public key to the installation program.
+During the installation, we will need to supply an SSH public key to the installation program.
 This key will be transmitted to the node and serve as a means of authenticating SSH access to it.
-Subsequently, the key is appended to the `~/.ssh/authorized_keys` list for the core user in the node, enabling password-less authentication.
+Subsequently, the key is appended to the `~/.ssh/authorized_keys` list for the `core` user in the node, enabling password-less authentication.

 1. In your terminal, run the following command to create the SSH keys: